tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

-# SQL-Ecommerce-Analyzing
+# [SQL] Ecommerce Dataset Exploring

+## 1. Introduction
-Using BigQuery to explore and analyze datasets from an e-commerce company.
+Using BigQuery to explore and analyze datasets from an E-commerce company.

-## 1. Introduction and motivation
-## 2. The goal of this project
+## 2. Dataset Access
-## 3. Raw data

 The E-commerce dataset is stored in the public Google Bigquery dataset.
 To access this dataset, follow these steps:
 - Log in to your Google Cloud Platform account and create a new project.
 - Navigate to the BigQuery console and select your newly created project.